robillard-andrew-portfolio/portfolio/_behind-the-scenes/perfect-skating.md

       to document his travels and work as he trained players in Switzerland, Sweden, and then across the United States.
-It was a bit of a last minute decision and the itinerary of the trip was still being worked out as I was hoping between trains and flights to get from Ottawa, ON to Bern, Switzerland.
+It was a bit of a last minute decision and the itinerary of the trip was still being worked out as I was hopping between trains and flights to get from Ottawa, ON to Bern, Switzerland.